“How was your weekend?” the banker asked me.

 But no one should complain about work to their customer or suggest to a customer that they’d like to be doing anything other than helping them.
-Ever. (customer = whoever you’re paid to serve)
+Ever. (customer = whoever makes it possible for you to eat)

 Why does it happen?

-I believe it’s more a lack of preparation and thought than anything else.
+I think it’s more a lack of preparation and thought than anything else (get the solution below).

-If you lead a team of people, invest some time with them developing replacement statements for those small talk moments … statements that will help them say something useful or interesting rather than something a Gomo or D-grunt might say (what are Gomos and D-grunts? click here to learn).
+If you lead a team of people, invest some time with them (involve them) and develop replacement statements for those small talk moments… statements that help everyone say something useful or thought-provoking rather than something a Gomo or D-grunt might say (what are Gomos and D-grunts?)

 Then, remember to remind people often to use those replacement statements (the need for solid and ongoing reinforcement never … ever, ever, ever … ends).
 Other typical statements to avoid are below.
 See how many you’ve heard before.

 Never say these sad talk things and be sure not to post your countdown to the weekend on your Facebook, Twitter, or other outlet to the world.
 Unless of course, you’d prefer less choices (which isn’t the case because you’re likely a 212er or a Smover if you’ve read this far).

 More sad talk to avoid with your customers…

 - I’ve got a bad case of the Monday’s.